Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Overseas Marketing Presence (OMP)

-Project-specific criteria: **OMP is used for the purpose of marketing/business development.
-Standalone rental expenses would not be supported.
 Applicant can post Singaporean/PR/foreigner to be based in the OMP to conduct marketing/BD work.

 Proof of completion may include but not limited to the following: